regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-3.0-release-notes.md

 For wayland support, the XResource key names were changed as to not be tied to `i3-wm`.
 See the migration guide below for details on how to update customizations.
 {{< /hint >}}

-[Regolith 3.0](https://github.com/orgs/regolith-linux/projects/26) is a major release focusing on a new [Wayland](https://github.com/orgs/regolith-linux/projects/8)-based session and Ubuntu 23.04 support.
+[Regolith 3.0](https://github.com/orgs/regolith-linux/projects/26) is a major release focusing on a new [Wayland](https://github.com/orgs/regolith-linux/projects/8)-based session, Debian 12, and Ubuntu 23.04 support.

 ## New Features